 |

-Automatically assigns the optimal combination of GPUs to a Pod based on the physical GPU topology within a single node.
-This is ideal for tasks that are sensitive to GPU-to-GPU communication latency. |
+Assigns the optimal GPU combination to a Pod based on physical GPU topology within a node.
+Ideal for tasks sensitive to GPU-to-GPU communication latency. |

 |